-From our www.mpdsupport.org archives from 1995, pearls of wisdom by the late Dr. Gilbert
+Pearls of wisdom (1995) by the late Dr. Gilbert

-Dear Members: For your information re bone and joint pains in MPD.
+Dear Members: For your information re bone and joint pains in MPN.
 Several of you have mentioned that you suffer from bone and/or joint pains – sometimes attributed to arthritis.
 I have seen a number of patients who have this complaint and it has been related to very active proliferative disease.
 There is a technique for demonstrating active sites of bone marrow proliferation using nuclear scans.
-The agent that is injected is technicium-sulfur-colloid.
+The agent that is injected is technetium-sulfur-colloid.
 It is the same scanning agent that is used to image the liver and spleen.
-It is taken up by macrophages which are cells derived from monocytes and, ultimately, from the bone marrow precursor cell that is involved in MPD.
+It is taken up by macrophages which are cells derived from monocytes and ultimately, from the bone marrow precursor cell that is involved in MPN.

 Although other forms of arthritis may be causing your pains, if no conventional cause is found, they may be due to MPN.
 Talk to your doctor about it if you have bone or joint pains.
 Also, consider gout which produces very acute arthritis involving only one joint.
 Hope this helps, Dr. Gilbert.